HMS Eaglet (shore establishment)

-HMS Eaglet is a stone frigate of the Royal Navy in Liverpool, Merseyside.
-The base is the home to a number of units, including: Royal Naval Reserve, Royal Marines Reserve Merseyside, Naval Regional Command Northern England, Liverpool URNU, HMS Biter, HMS Charger, Sea Cadet Corps, and the Liverpool Royal Navy and Royal Marines Careers Office.
+HMS Eaglet is a Royal Navy Reserve unit based in Liverpool.
+She is the main occupant of the Royal Navy Regional Headquarters in Liverpool, Merseyside.
+The base (often also colloquially referred to as HMS Eaglet) is also the home to a number of units, including: Royal Marines Reserve Merseyside, Naval Regional Command Northern England, Liverpool URNU, HMS Biter, HMS Charger, Sea Cadet Corps, and the Liverpool Royal Navy and Royal Marines Careers Office.

-From 1904 to 1918 it operated under the name HMS Eagle.

-Current

-The current stone frigate is based on Brunswick Dock in Liverpool, opened in 1998 by the Duke of Edinburgh.
-As outlined above it is also home to several other functions and units in addition to the reservists of HMS Eaglet.

 History

-This history of the Royal Navy, training and reserves in Merseyside is a long one.
-There has been a reserves training unit commissioned in Liverpool since 1904, then Mersey Division RNVR.

-Much of the unit's history has been afloat, with various ships taking up the mantle of HMS Eagle and later Eaglet to engage with the maritime element of training as well as drawing recruitment to itself and sub-units (now defunct) to engage with the region.
-In 2018 HMS Eaglet celebrated her centenary.

-The Mersey Division of the RNVR was established in Customs House, Liverpool in 1904, before moving to HMS Eagle (1804), a 50-gun frigate at Brunswick Dock, in 1911.
+The Mersey Division of the RNVR was established in Customs House, Liverpool under the command of Edward Bootle-Wilbraham, 2nd Earl of Lathom in 1904, before moving to HMS Eagle (1804), a 50-gun frigate at Brunswick Dock, in 1911.
 Mersey Division was mobilised in 1914 to form part of the Royal Naval Division, serving at Gallipoli, the battles of Battle of Vimy Ridge, Passchendaele and Cambrai.

 To avoid confusion with a newer HMS Eagle (1918), the frigate was renamed HMS Eaglet in 1918.
 The ship was destroyed in a fire in 1926, and replaced by the First World War 24-class sloop HMS Sir Bevis, which was renamed Eaglet.
 The new Eaglet was berthed at Salthouse Dock.
 During the Second World War, Eaglet became the flagship of Commander-in-Chief Western Approaches.
 In 1971, the sloop was scrapped and HMS Eaglet moved ashore to a new HQ at Prince's Dock.
 In 1993, Eaglet received the freedom of the city of Liverpool.

+The current stone frigate is based on Brunswick Dock in Liverpool, opened by the Duke of Edinburgh in 1998.